 Originally intending to focus on painting, Daley discovered his love for ceramics while in art school.
 Much of his early work after graduation consisted of architectural and sculptural commissions.
 From 1961 to 1965 he held teaching positions as a ceramics instructor at the University of Northern Iowa, State University of New York at New Paltz, Philadelphia College of Art and Design, and the State University of New York at Fredonia.
 In 1965 he settled in Elkins Park, Pennsylvania and returned to the Philadelphia College of Art and Design, University of the Arts.
 There he taught in both the Industrial Design and Craft Department until his retirement from the college in 1990.
 When not teaching in the classroom, and even after retirement, Daley traveled extensively giving workshops and lectures at art centers, high schools, colleges, and universities.
 He has won several awards for teaching in the arts, including the College Art Association of America Distinguished Teaching of Art Award in 1991.

 Daley became an active member of the crafts movement in Philadelphia, co-founding the Philadelphia Council of Professional Craftsmen.
 The Helen Drutt Gallery opened in Philadelphia in 1974 and gave Daley his first one man show there.
 Later, the gallery would become Daley's primary dealer.
 A self-proclaimed "mud man" and maker of "cosmic pots," Daley has focused throughout his career on the issues of the ceramic vessel, using drawings to explore his ideas.
 In 1994 the Renwick Gallery held a retrospective entitled, "William Daley: Ceramic Works and Drawings" which featured thirty years of his work.
-William Daley is still producing new work today.
+William Daley continued producing new work until his death in 2022.

 Provenance:

-The William P. Daley papers were donated by Daley in 2003.
+The William P. Daley papers were donated by William Daley in 2003 and by Thomas Daley in 2022.

 Restrictions: